findingcorey1/Obsidian/ASIA 1125/Paper/Notes (Qing Dynasty 1644 - 1912).md

 - **Formal Restriction (1757):** While the restriction was unofficial previously, the Qing formally announced in **1757** that Canton was the only Chinese port open to foreign traders, officially enacting the Canton System.
 - **Government Oversight**: Qing officials were sent to port cities to oversee trade business, as maritime trade was deemed lucrative and politically delicate

+<u>Conflicting Counsels to confuse the Age (Book)</u>
+* **Population and Vulnerability:** Guangzhou had a **"particularly great numbers of poor people needing to be fed"**.
+The poor, such as artisan laborers, often worked for "few coppers" and were frequently unable to afford food when prices soared.
+* **Grain Source:** The markets of Guangzhou relied on grain imported from the adjacent Guangxi Province.
+* **Price Manipulation:** The price of rice was subject to **"speculation by hoarders"** and price manipulation by retailers.
+Shopkeepers acted with **"solidarity within the trade"** (_qihang_), often spreading false rumors about weather (like wind signaling drought or two days of rain portending flood) to push prices up multiple times in a single day
+* **Supplementary Reserves:** Emida secured imperial assent to set up a **large supplementary grain reserve** for stabilizing sales in Guangzhou.
+This reserve was intended to protect the city's population from price manipulations by merchants who controlled the grain supply.
+* **Set Price:** A set price of **"one tael per bushel"** by granary measure was established as an "everlasting rule" [98, 105n].